 In addition to using required English for Speakers of Other Languages (ESOL) strategies by teachers who teach ELLs, what instructional model(s) or approach(es) are used to ensure comprehensible instruction?
-Descriptions of each model appear in the current Florida Department of Education (FDOE) Database Manuals.
+Descriptions of each model can be found in the current Florida Department of Education (FDOE) database manuals on the FDOE website.
 (Check all that apply)

-⊠ Sheltered English Language Arts ⊠ Sheltered Core/Basic Subject Areas ☑ Mainstream-Inclusion English Language Arts ☑ Mainstream-Inclusion Core/Basic Subject Areas ☐ Maintenance and Developmental Bilingual Education ☑ Dual Language (two-way) Developmental Bilingual Education
+- Sheltered English Language Arts - Sheltered Core/Basic Subject Areas - Mainstream-Inclusion English Language Arts - Mainstream-Inclusion Core/Basic Subject Areas - Maintenance and Developmental Bilingual Education - Dual Language (two-way) Developmental Bilingual Education